Are Woven Wood Shades Out Of Style?

-The answer is yes!
-Unlike more elaborate window coverings, woven wood shades are on trend for their eco-friendly appeal, and casual, earthy look.
+The answer is no. Unlike other window coverings, woven wood shades are on trend for their eco-friendly appeal, and casual, earthy look.
 Woven Wood Shades also known as Natural Shades are a beautiful way to add a warm, rich dimension to any space.
 They are made from bamboo, rattan reeds, jute, natural woods, or natural grasses that are woven into a material with rich texture and natural variation.

 Whether they are raised creating overlapping folds or hanging flat in the fully lowered position.
 Their appearance is inviting, and relaxed and adds so much glow to any decor for your home or office.